Wonder Man: Fictional character biography

-When the Avengers Unity Squad traveled to Counter-Earth to find Quicksilver and Scarlet Witch, Rogue was captured by High Evolutionary's right-hand man Master Scientist, who removed Wonder Man's consciousness from Rogue.
+When the Avengers Unity Squad travels to Counter-Earth to find Quicksilver and Scarlet Witch, Rogue is captured by the High Evolutionary's right-hand man Master Scientist, who removes Wonder Man's consciousness from her body.

-After Rogue was unable to see or hear Wonder Man, he was still in Rogue's mind.
-When Rogue kissed Deadpool, Wonder Man was freed from Rogue's body as the result of Deadpool's healing factor acting like a circuit breaker that enabled Wonder Man to escape from Rogue's body.

-During the "Secret Empire" storyline, Wonder Man appears as a member of the Underground which is a resistance movement against Hydra ever since they took over the United States.

-During the "Empyre" storyline, Wonder Man, Quicksilver, and Mockingbird deal with the Kree and the Skrull's fight with the Cotati near Navojoa.
-When Quicksilver is hit by special spheres fired by the Cotati magicians, Mockingbird and Wonder Man come to his aid and help the Kree and the Skrull turn the tide against the Cotati.

 Powers and abilities

 Simon Williams gained his superhuman powers due to chemical and radiation treatments with "ionic" energy by Baron Zemo, giving him superhuman strength, speed, stamina, durability, agility, and reflexes.
-The process unexpectedly enlaced Pym Particles in the ion ray bombardment.
-While Zemo's initial aim was to use ionic rad supplemented treatments to make Wonder Man at least "the equal of any Avenger," his treatments surpassed his expectations and endowed Wonder Man with strength comparable to that of Thor.
+The process unexpectedly laced Pym Particles into the ion ray bombardment.
+While Zemo's initial aim was to use "ionic ray" supplemented treatments to make Wonder Man at least "the equal of any Avenger," his treatments surpassed his expectations and endowed Wonder Man with strength comparable to that of Thor.
 In Avengers: The Children's Crusade #3, Captain America described Wonder Man as having "Sentry-level" strength.
-Zemo's treatments also granted Wonder Man virtual invulnerability, immortality, enhanced physicality likened to greater stamina, agility, speed, and instantaneous reflexes.
-Zemo also outfitted Wonder Man with a rocket pack in his belt to achieve flight.
+Zemo's treatments also granted Wonder Man virtual invulnerability, immortality, enhanced physicality likened to greater stamina, agility, speed, and nearly instantaneous reflexes.
+Zemo outfitted Wonder Man with a rocket pack in his belt to achieve flight.

 When the Scarlet Witch resurrected him during Kurt Busiek's tenure as head writer, Wonder Man was able to transform into a state of pure ionic energy at will and back again.
-Following his resurrection and metamorphosis, Wonder Man eventually relearned he is capable of a great many prospects he wasn't aware of beforehand.
+Following his resurrection and metamorphosis, Wonder Man eventually learned he was capable of a great many feats he was not aware of beforehand.
 Due to his self-regenerating ionic energy, Simon has the ability to go without air, food, or water.
 His eyes also glow a bright red and he usually wears sunglasses to conceal the effect but has since realized he can normalize their appearance as well.